aradi/fortuno.old/README.rst

 Fortuno – Fortran Unit Testing Objects
 **************************************

+**NOTE**: The Fortuno repository had been relocated and this repository is going to be deleted soon.
+Visit the project in the `new Fortuno repository <https://github.com/fortuno-repos/fortuno>`_.

 The **Fortuno** project offers an object oriented unit testing framework for the Fortran language.
 It aims to combine the simplicity of `test-drive
 <https://github.com/fortran-lang/test-drive>`_ with the broad range of features